optimizely/Optimizely-iOS-SDK/README.md

 We have tested the client SDK in a number of apps, and believe that it is robust to most common failure scenarios.
 Additionally, the SDK has a built in 'kill switch' - if you pause/delete all running experiments in your project, the config file read by the SDK from our CDN on its next pass will be empty and the SDK won't execute.

-Please test every variation you create using the Preview functionality in the web editor before starting an experiment on a live app.
+**Please test every variation you create using the Preview functionality in the web editor before starting an experiment on a live app.**

+## Known Issues

+- When using Optimizely to replace a dynamically-rendered image, the new image might not consistently render while using the Editor.
+Please use Preview to test how the replaced image will render in production.

 ## Pricing
 iOS is included on all Silver, Gold, and Platinum Optimizely plans during our developer preview; experiments will count against your Monthly Unique Visitor allotment, as they do for web experiments.